frangdelsolar/generator/readme.md

 **Integration**

-1. Move the Generated Files:

-    - Manually move the generated files from app/codeGen/output to their appropriate locations within your project structure.
-For instance:
+1. Files will be placed

-        - `postResolvers.js`: Move it to your resolvers directory.
+        - `graphql/resolvers/postResolvers.js`: Move it to your resolvers directory.
-        - `postSchema.js`: Move it to your Mongoose schema files.
+        - `models/postSchema.js`: Move it to your Mongoose schema files.
-        - `postTypeDefs.graphql`: Move it to your file containing GraphQL schema definitions.
+        - `graphql/typedefs/postTypeDefs.graphql`: Move it to your file containing GraphQL schema definitions.

 **Additional Notes:**